-To determine if adult sorghum midges are in a sorghum field, check at mid-morning when the temperature warms to approximately 85° F. Sorghum midge adults are most abundant then on flowering sorghum grain heads.
+To determine if adult sorghum midges are in a sorghum field, check at mid-morning when the temperature warms to approximately 85 degrees F. Sorghum midge adults are most abundant then on flowering sorghum grain heads.
 Because adult sorghum midges live less than 1 day, each day a new brood of adults emerges.
-This fact requires sampling almost daily during the time sorghum grain heads are flowering.
+Sampling must be done almost daily during the time sorghum grain heads are flowering.
 Sorghum midge adults can be seen crawling on or flying about flowering sorghum grain heads.

 The simplest and most efficient way to detect and count sorghum midges is to inspect carefully and at close range all sides of randomly selected flowering grain heads.
 Handle grain heads carefully during inspection to avoid disturbing adult sorghum midges.
-Other sampling methods can be used, such as placing a clear plastic bag or jar over the sorghum grain head as a trapping device for adults.
+Other sampling methods can be used, such as placing a clear plastic bag or jar over the sorghum grain head to trap adults.